Metzger, Oregon

 Metzger is a census-designated place and unincorporated community, in Washington County, Oregon, United States.
-As of the 2010 census, the CDP population was 3,765.
+As of the 2020 census, the CDP population was 4,272.
 It is named for Herman Metzger, who platted the community.
 It is a suburb located within Portland, Oregon.

 History

 Herman Metzger platted the community, which was actively marketed from 1908–1909.
 The main line of the Oregon Electric Railway passed through the community, and had a stop that was located off Locust Street east of Jefferson.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.7 mi2, all land.

 Washington Square, a major shopping mall, lies immediately west of Metzger.
+Ash Creek flows east to west through Metzger, fed by an unnamed creek that joins at Metzger Park.